Lynched in Longwood: The Brutal Killing of John West

 On May 13, West was brought to Orlando to face a jury.
 The breaking and entering charge remained the only one against him.
 The alleged victim’s father, whose house West was charged with breaking into, declined to appear against him.

-The jury returned a “not guilty” verdict and the judge declared West free to return home.
+The jury returned a “not guilty” verdict, and the judge declared West free to return home.
 Sheriff Karel had concerns that the acquitted man was not out of the woods yet.
-He bought him a train ticket back to Sanford and encouraged him to leave the county as soon as possible.
+He bought him a train ticket back to Sanford and immediately encouraged him to leave the county.

 West boarded the “Sanford Short” railroad line around 9:00 PM on a Wednesday night.
 However, when the locomotive arrived an hour later at the Sanford depot, he was greeted by a large mob of angry whites.